peterhinch/micropython-mqtt/README.md

 7. Added support for recognizing retained publications (makes change in "subs_cb" necessary as it now has to take 3 args [topic,msg,retained])
 8. All other files are updated to the new changes and are usable (e.g. tests).
 9. Updated documentation to reflect all changes
+10. Fixes a reliability problem when having many subscribe/unsubscribe in a short time, resulting endless reconnects (see commit for changes and explanation)

 Motivation for the changes:
 For my project I had to adapt the library to use it on the ESP32 with loboris fork but also use it on my ESP8266 that is short on RAM all the time.